scroll-tech/ceno-recursion/docs/spartan_parallel.md

 - (Runtime) Shift and program IO proofs

 ## High-Level Idea
-The program is executed correctly iff all of the following holds:
+The program, when divided into blocks, is executed correctly iff all of the following holds:
 1. All blocks of the program are executed correctly
 2. All registers (including the label of the next block) are passed correctly between blocks.
 3. The memory state (read-only and RAM) stays coherent throughout the execution.